Search

 This time we go fully remote, given the COVID-19 situation and the impossibility of hosting the event live.

-The evening will be structured with 2 technical talks, with Q&A session after each talk.
+The evening will be structured with 2 technical talks, with a Q&A session after each talk.

 After a short welcome & latest news speech from our Founder Alessandro Benedetti, we will proceed to the first talk.